Application Deadline: 1 calendar month prior to T4T start date

 - Full Status Trainer: designation upon successful completion of T4T, mentorship, and required workshops

-- Mentors: are Full Status Trainers who take on the role of mentoring Provisional Trainers (Please note: Any references to Mentors/mentorships only apply to all Straight Talk and Tattered Teddies applicants and Alberta applicants for all workshops).
+- Mentors: are Full Status Trainers who take on the role of mentoring Provisional Trainers (Please note: Any references to Mentors/mentorships only apply to all Small Talk and Looking Forward applicants and Alberta applicants for all workshops).

 - System Trainers vs Community Trainers: System Trainers facilitate workshops internally for their own organization.
 Community Trainers facilitate workshops independently, outside of their organization.

 You will be assigned to work with a Mentor.Read More